-In this method, which is particularly suitable for highly resistant glasses, 10 g of powdered glass (grain size $300-425 \mu m$ ) is leached with 50 ml of water in an autoclave for 30 min at 121°C. The extracted alkali is then titrated with hydrochloric acid, c(HCI) = 0.02 mol/l, using methyl red sodium as an indicator.
+In this method, which originated in the USA and is particularly suitable for highly resistant glasses, 10 g of powdered glass (grain size $300-425 \mu m$) is leached with 50 ml of water in an autoclave for 30 min at $121^{\circ}C$.
+The extracted alkali is then titrated with hydrochloric acid, c(HCI) = 0.02 mol/l, using methyl red sodium as an indicator.
 Here, too, the acid consumption is a measure of the hydrolytic resistance.
 Presently, no allocation into classes exists for DIN ISO 720.